 Staying on top of dry mouth symptoms with braces is important.
 Make sure you create enough saliva to naturally defend against the results of a dry mouth with braces.
 Don’t delay treatment because of fears

 The above is a rough guide on what to expect in real terms.
-You can get all the information on the above from Dr. Panucci at Beach Braces.
+You can get all the information on the above from your orthodontist.

 They have the experience and dedication to give you and your child the best possible service.
-If you have any further questions you can contact us TODAY.
+If you have any further questions you can leave them in the comments below.

 Perry heads up a dynamic marketing team that has help the leading orthodontic practices in the USA 10X their business for over a decade.
 He’s a tea connoisseur, avid reader, traveling and grower of exotic fruits in his permaculture food forest.